KIT-ISAS/iviz/iviz/README.md

 In iviz, modules are entities that display visual data, usually from ROS streams.
 They are represented by the rectangular buttons on the left side, right below the two rows of dialog buttons.
-When you start iviz, two modules are started by default: TF and Grid.
+When you start iviz, two modules are started by default: TF (in charge of the transform frames) and Grid (the floor plane).
+All modules except TF can also be removed.

 In order to add a module for a ROS topic, click on the **+ Topic** dialog.
 You will be shown a list of available topics you can add.